-What is an equinox.
-Spring equinox.
-Relevant gods and goddesses.
-Elements form the Gardnerian Book of Shadows.
-Spring equinox ceremony.
-Autumn equinox or Mabon.
+What is an Equinox?
+Spring Equinox.
+Relevant Gods and Goddesses.
+Elements from the Gardnerian Book of Shadows.
+Spring Equinox Ceremony.
+Autumn Equinox or Mabon.

-Research Project: Studying the time of the equinoxes.
+Research Project: Studying the Time of the Equinoxes.

 Exercises: Psychic Balance.
-Developing intuition.
-Prediction skills.
+Developing Intuition.
+Prediction Skills.
 Psychometry.